egemenyavuz/guidelines/README.md

 Steps to build your own fork:
 * Sign up at Dockerhub if you don't have an account
 * Prepare your repo & branch
-* Sign up to Travis CI with your Github account
-* Enable the forked repository inside Travis CI
+* Add git action 'Sesam Community CI&CD Workflow'
-* Add your DOCKER_USERNAME and DOCKER_PASSWORD as environment variables for the build inside Travis CI
+  * Add your DOCKER_USERNAME and DOCKER_PASSWORD as secrets to your git repository(Settings>Secrets)
-* Travis CI will build and deploy once you create a new release tag in your repository.
+  * The CI&CD workflow will build docker image for all push-to-master, releases and PRs.
+The image will be pushed to dockerhub with tag 'development' if it is a push-to-master and with the release tag when it is a release.
 * Share your improvements using Pull Requests

 ## FAQ